JonathanMEdwards/subtext10/doc/language.md

 - _number_: double float using JavaScript syntax, and the special value `_number_` not equal to any other number (except itself)
 - TODO: infinite precision rationals
 - _text_: JavaScript string literal using single quotes: `'hello'`
-- _character_: a unicode character
+- _character_: a unicode character, using a literal of the form `char'a'`
 - `nil`, the unit value, useful in enumerations (see _Choices_)
 - `anything`, the top value used to define generic functions (see _Types_)
 - TODO: fancy text with fonts and formating